TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Introduction

-We conducted three experiments each addressing one research question with existing and new datasets.
-Results show that the Task Generator covered 69.4\% of interactive tasks in a crowd-labeled dataset.
-When no accessibility errors exist, our task-executing agents performed 96.0\% of with-screen tasks successfully via the screen reader proxy.
-Evaluation on 54 unique screens from real-world apps shows that our strategy detected 48 out of 78 \func errors, compared to \edit{only 10}{between 4 and 20} with existing checkers.
-Our analysis demonstrates common error patterns that \toolName can detect in addition to prior work, including label-functionality mismatch, cluttered navigation, and inappropriate feedback.
+We conducted three experiments, each addressing one research question with existing and new datasets.
+Results show that the Task Generator covered 69.4\% of interactive tasks in a crowd-labeled dataset \add{(RQ1)}.
+When no accessibility errors exist, our task-executing agents performed 96.0\% of within-screen tasks successfully via the screen reader proxy \add{(RQ2)}.
+Evaluation on 54 unique screens from real-world apps shows that our strategy detected 48 out of 78 \func errors, compared to between 4 and 20 with existing checkers \add{(RQ3)}.
+Our analysis demonstrates common error patterns that \toolName can detect in addition to \add{those from} prior work, including label-functionality mismatch, cluttered navigation, and inappropriate feedback.

-We make the following contributions in this paper: \begin{enumerate} \item The \toolName system that automatically identifies interactive tasks on a mobile app screen, executes them via a screen reader proxy to test functionality, and analyzes accessibility errors by examining the execution traces. \item A performance evaluation demonstrating the feasibility of multi-agent task execution via a screen reader proxy and the system's ability of identifying \func errors. \item A qualitative analysis of detected \func errors, such as label-functionality mismatch, cluttered navigation, and inappropriate feedback. \end{enumerate}
+\edit{We}{This research} makes the following contributions: \begin{enumerate} \item The \toolName system that automatically identifies interactive tasks on a mobile app screen, executes them via a screen reader proxy to test functionality, and analyzes accessibility errors by examining the execution traces. \item A performance evaluation demonstrating the feasibility of multi-agent task execution via a screen reader proxy and the system's ability to identify \func errors. \item A qualitative analysis of detected \func errors, such as label-functionality mismatch, cluttered navigation, and inappropriate feedback. \end{enumerate}

+\add{We envision \toolName as being part of the development cycle: it can be run when screens or interaction flows change alongside existing accessibility checks, adding the capability to execute interactions to detect \func errors. \toolName can be integrated into accessibility inspection tools and IDEs, and optionally into continuous integration (CI) pipelines as a targeted check on high-impact flows, where developers can review and triage its reports to ensure accessibility before deployment.}